FourjsGenero/ex_formula/README.md

 ## Programmer's reference: libformula.4gl

-### No-regression tests
+### Non-regression tests

-The libformula.4gl code implements non-regression tests that can be enabled when compiling with the -D TEST option, try: `` make test `` Use -D DEBUG to get output.
+The libformula.4gl code implements non-regression tests that can be enabled when compiling with the -D TEST option, use -D DEBUG to get verbose output.

+Try: `` make test-libformula ``

 ### APIs: